XanaduAI/torontonian-sampling/README.md

 Brajesh Gupt.

-If you are doing any research using this source code and Strawberry Fields, please cite the following two papers:
+If you are doing any research using this source code, please cite the following paper:

-> Brajesh Gupt, Juan Miguel Arrazola, Nicolas Quesada, Thomas R. Bromley, and Nathan Killoran.
-Insert paper title here. arXiv, 2018. [arXiv:1809.04680](https://arxiv.org/abs/1809.04680)
+> Brajesh Gupt, Juan Miguel Arrazola, Nicolas Quesada, and Thomas R. Bromley.
+Classical benchmarking of Gaussian Boson Sampling on the Titan supercomputer. arXiv, 2018. [placeholder for arXiv:XXXX.XXXXX](https://arxiv.org/abs/XXXX.XXXXX)

-> Nathan Killoran, Josh Izaac, Nicolás Quesada, Ville Bergholm, Matthew Amy, and Christian Weedbrook.
-Strawberry Fields: A Software Platform for Photonic Quantum Computing. arXiv, 2018. [arXiv:1804.03159](https://arxiv.org/abs/1804.03159)

 ## License